kenubwell/dCC_Day_Trip_Generator/README.md

 The Day Trip Generator will allow a user to have a random trip generated for them, making it less of a hassle to come up with trip ideas for the day!
 In it, you’ll utilize just a single Python file for all of the code and practice good debugging techniques, constantly testing every small chunk of code you write as you go along.

-Technologies:
-• Python
+Technologies: Python

-Resources:
-• Using Functions (Lecture)
+Resources: Using Functions (Lecture), Lists (Lecture)
-• Lists (Lecture)

-Documents:
-• Day Trip Generator User Stories (internal_hidden)
+Documents: Day Trip Generator User Stories (internal_hidden)